quisquous/cactbot/docs/MemorySignatures.md

 but we need to find the calling code that set `rcx`.
 This code is likely somewhere very different in the executable.

+We have a couple of different options here.
-One option here is to do a trace to find calling code.
+One option here is to [do a trace to find calling code](#approach-2-tracing).
-The second option is to consider what reads the address and not just write.
+The second option is to [consider what reads the address](#approach-3-finding-readers) and not just write.
-A third option is to find some other code path that modifies the value, and see if that code path has an easier signature.
+A third option (not explored in this guide) is to find some other code path that modifies the value, and see if that code path has an easier signature.
 (For example, changing jobs likely modifies the value in a different way?)

 ### Approach 2: Tracing

-If pure disassembly doesn't work, Cheat Engine has "break and trace" functionality.
+If pure disassembly doesn't yield enough contextual information, Cheat Engine has "break and trace" functionality.
 Go back to the [browsing memory](#browsing-memory) view.
 This functionality is not available from the address list directly.